Do you only have one day in San Francisco? Even with such a short stay, you can squeeze in quite a bit of what the City by the Bay has to offer.

 If you know where to look, you'll have a blast exploring these unique and lesser-known attractions while delving a little deeper into the history of San Francisco.

 Another option if you only have one day in San Francisco is to use this "Perfect Day" itinerary I created just for you.
-This self-guided tour of the city lets you be in charge as you hit the most popular attractions and grab delicious bites along the way.
+This self-guided tour of the city lets you be in charge as you hit the most popular attractions and grab delicious bites.

 If you plan to spend the night, make sure to check out these great deals.